dpatil787/linux-server-configurations/NFS/README.md

 cd /mnt
 mount -t nfs 192.168.253.128:/mnt/nfs_shares/docs /mnt/client_share
 df -hT
-# here we can see that our share has been mounted
+# Here we can see that our share has been mounted
 # 192.168.253.128:/mnt/nfs_shares/docs nfs4 17G 2.0G 15G 12% /mnt/client_share
 # & type of this share is nfs4.
 ```